Quebec Aces

-The Quebec Aces, also known in French as Les As de Québec, were an amateur and later a professional men's ice hockey team from Quebec City, Quebec.
+The Quebec Aces, known in French as As de Québec, were an amateur and later a professional men's ice hockey team from Quebec City, Quebec.

 History

 The Aces were founded in 1928 by Anglo-Canadian Pulp and Paper Mills, the name Aces standing for Anglo-Canadian Employees with an s to form a plural.
 The French name was added later.
-The Aces played until 1971, from 1930 on playing home games at the Quebec Coliseum.
+The Aces played until 1971, from 1930 on playing home games at the Colisée de Québec.
 Most notable of the Aces' players was the legendary Jean Béliveau, who played for the Quebec Aces in 1951-52 and 1952–53.

 The Aces were Allan Cup champions in 1944, while still playing as an amateur team.
 The Aces turned professional the following season, joining the Quebec Senior Hockey League (1944–1953), Quebec Hockey League (1953–1959) and American Hockey League (1959–1971).